Originally indicated a person from the town of Abriola in southern Italy.

 From the name of English places called Lydford

 meaning "loud, noisy" and ford

 Lee 1 English

 Originally given to a person who lived on or near a leah

-, Old English meaning "woodland, clearing".
+, Old English meaning "woodland, clearing"

 From Middle High German lehenman

-meaning "vassal, liege man".
+meaning "vassal, liege man"

-Derived from either Leitzkau
+Either from Leitzkau